lf-edge/ekuiper/docs/en_US/rules/overview.md

 For detail about `qos` and `checkpointInterval`, please check [state and fault tolerance](state_and_fault_tolerance).

+The rule options can be defined globally in ``etc/kuiper.yaml`` under the ``rules`` section.
+The options defined in the rule json will override the global setting.

 ## Sources

 - Kuiper provides embeded following 3 sources,